kerneltravel/PaddleOCR_PR10421_reproduce/README.md

 2. cd to_exe.py's directory
 3.
 ```
-git checkout -f 7ccfed3  # NOTE: this 7ccfed3 commit fix the to_exe.py file: add -- parameter to pyinstall, so the ablow ModuleNotFoundError: No module named 'tools' error was fixed.
+git checkout -f 7ccfed3  # NOTE: this 7ccfed3 commit fix the to_exe.py file: add "--collect-all paddleocr" as parameter to pyinstall, so the ablow ModuleNotFoundError: No module named 'tools' error was fixed.

 rm -rf  dist/
 ```